-Schools take aim at cyberbullyingOctober 11th, 2013 in Psychology & Psychiatry /
+Schools take aim at cyberbullyingOctober 11th, 2013 by Paul Levy in Psychology & Psychiatry /

 The Internet messages were so vicious that they pushed 16-year-old Ivy Griffiths into therapy for depression.

 "Go cut yourself until you bleed to death," a Champlin Park High School classmate wrote to Ivy online.